 A Settlement Agreement was negotiated relative to the class action lawsuit, Willits v. the City of Los Angeles and was approved by the Mayor and Council in 2014-15.
-Court approval of the Settlement Agreement is expected in the summer of 2017.
+The Settlement Agreement was approved by the Court in the spring of 2017.